Parquet.Net Help

 • JsonPropertyOrder - allows to reorder columns when writing to file (by default they are written in class definition order).
 Only root properties and struct (classes) properties can be ordered (it won't make sense to do the others).

 Where built-in JSON attributes are not sufficient, extra attributes are added.
+Find extra attributes below in the relevant sections.
+List of generic attributes is presented below:

 Strings